ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 {{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/schema_adapter.go" first_line_contains="// SchemaAdapter" last_line_contains="// DefaultMySQLSchema" %}}
 {{% /render-md %}}

-There is a default schema provided for each supported engine (`DefaultMySQLSchema` and `DefaultPostgresSchema`).
+There is a default schema provided for each supported engine (`DefaultMySQLSchema` and `DefaultPostgreSQLSchema`).
 It supports the most common use case (storing events in a table).
 You can base your schema on one of these, extending only chosen methods.

 ##### Extending schema